leparan/loan_by_regions/README.md

 # loan_by_regions
-Contacted  the analysis process by doing an explanatory data analysis (EDA).
+Conducted  the analysis process by doing an explanatory data analysis (EDA).